openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Attachments {#attachments}

-During the identity verification process, specific document artefacts will be created and depending on the trust framework, will be required to be stored for a specific duration.
-Those artefacts can later be reviewed during audits or quality control for example.
-Those artefacts include, but are not limited to:
+During the identity verification process, specific document artifacts will be created and depending on the trust framework, will be required to be stored for a specific duration.
+Those artifacts can later be reviewed during audits or quality control for example.
+Those artifacts include, but are not limited to:

 * scans of filled and signed forms documenting/certifying the verification process itself
 * scans or photocopies of the documents used to verify the identity of End-Users
 * video recordings of the verification process
 * certificates of electronic signatures

-When requested by the RP, those artefacts can be attached to the verified claims response allowing the RP to store those artefacts along with the verified claim information.
+When requested by the RP, those artifacts can be attached to the verified claims response allowing the RP to store those artifacts along with the verified claim information.

 An attachment is represented by a JSON object.
 This specification allows two types of representations: